awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-dead-letter-queues.md

 To create a dead letter queue, you must first create a *redrive policy*, and then set the policy in the queue’s attributes\.

 **Important**
 A dead letter queue must be the same type of queue \(FIFO or standard\) that the source queue is\.
-It must also be created using the same AWS account and region as the source queue\.
+It must also be created using the same AWS account and AWS Region as the source queue\.

-**Note**
-These code snippets assume that you understand the material in [Getting Started Using the AWS SDK for C\+\+](getting-started.md) and have configured default AWS credentials using the information in [Providing AWS Credentials](credentials.md)\.
+## Prerequisites<a name="codeExamplePrereq"></a>

+Before you begin, we recommend you read [Getting started using the AWS SDK for C\+\+](getting-started.md)\.

+Download the example code and build the solution as described in [Getting started on code examples](getting-started-code-examples.md)\.

+To run the examples, the user profile your code uses to make the requests must have proper permissions in AWS \(for the service and the action\)\.
+For more information, see [Providing AWS credentials](credentials.md)\.

 ## Create a Redrive Policy<a name="sqs-dead-letter-queue-create-redrive-policy"></a>